tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   [x] look at review and depen in notion
 -   [x] mention official demo gif

+-   don't repeat links, especially right next to each other
 -   add: make own demo gif?
 -   fix: make it so I can have spaces between list items in markdown without them going haywire in html
 -   make links open in new tab